henrykim-projects/jira_ticketmanagement/README.md

 <h2>Objectives:</h2>

 <b>Understand Jira Service Management</b>
-- Jira is a powerful and versatile application, and today, we want to understand and focus on features regarding IT management.
+- Jira is a powerful and versatile application, and today, we want to understand and focus on features regarding IT management
 <br/>
 <b>Establish Ticket Life Style Point-to-Point</b>
 - Following a ticket from the beginning, as an open request to its conclusion as a resolved issue